Mqxx/Minecraft-Server/README.md

 <br>

 Use the following command to install the latest version of JRE.
+As an example `19` from our search from above.

 > `<version>` is a placeholder for the latest version.

 ```sh
 apt install openjdk-<version>-jre-headless -y